Annual Competition Guidelines

 If adapting a story, you might consider setting it in another time or place, or even changing the character genders.

-We’ve found that fairy tales generally end up being too cute and trite.
+We’ve found that fairy tales may easily end up being too cute and trite.

 A narrator often slows things down.
 Trust audiences to get the story through what characters say, sing and do.
 And it’s better for a character to share his or her reactions to what is happening than to simply describe events—we can see them unfolding with our own eyes.